pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_37.md

 Aircraft traveling E on V330 and turning to V520 on a W heading must turn at altitude of 16000’ or higher

-Aircraft traveling NW on V328 and turning to V465 on a SW head- ing must turn at altitude of 15100’ or higher.
+Aircraft traveling NW on V328 and turning to V465 on a SW heading must turn at altitude of 15100’ or higher.

-80